 In 1944, everything apart from the building's exterior walls were destroyed in a bombing, but it wasn't until after the Second World War reconstruction started, maintaining the old façade you see today.
 Don't forget to take a look around the back to see the beautiful Bremen coat of arms.

 If you would like to book a Bremen city break, contact us via our website or call the Fred.
-Holidays team on 0800 988 3369 and we’ll tailor-make your trip to suit your requirements.
+Holidays team and we'll tailor-make your trip to suit your requirements.